bandicoot-imaging-sciences/bivot/README.md

       responsive,

       // ========== Advanced props ==========

+      // When fullScreen is set to true, Bivot will enter full screen mode.
+Bivot
+      // calls back into onExitFullScreen when full screen is exited.
+This callback
+      // should reset fullScreen to false, and may additionally perform any other
+      // user action desired.
+      // NOTE: fullScreen is not yet supported for iOS devices. fullScreen,
+      onExitFullScreen,

       // If set to True, the Shimmer View is embedded as the featured element of
       // the web page.
 This allows scroll wheel to zoom the Shimmer directly,
       // rather than requiring the ctrl key to be held down to zoom.